top of page

 FIDE Exam in Switzerland: Structure & Preparation Tips

-I know that settling in a new country is not easy, as I lived in several countries (Australia, New Zealand and Italy) and bureaucracy can be a real headache!
+We know that adapting to a new country is not easy.
+Having lived in Australia, New Zealand, and Italy, I experienced firsthand how stressful bureaucracy can be.
 But with the right preparation and mindset, you can turn this challenge into an opportunity for successful integration.

-One key requirement that many expatriates in Switzerland face is the FIDE exam, a Swiss language test crucial for work permits and citizenship.
-Whether you’re looking to renew your B or C permit or hoping to take the next step toward Swiss nationality, passing the FIDE exam is crucial.
+One key requirement many expatriates face is the FIDE exam — a Swiss language test crucial for work permits and citizenship.
+Whether you're renewing your B or C permit or working toward Swiss nationality, passing the FIDE exam is essential.

 FIDE language exam preparation in Switzerland